rohith-kumar53/Active-Directory-Home-Lab/README.md

 source = XmlWinEventLog:Microsoft-Windows-Sysmon/Operational
 ```

-As we created the index as `endpoint`, I mentioned the index as endpoint but if you named it anythign else then change it accordingly.
-Now copy it and paste it in the new `input.conf` file that you created in the above mentioned directory.
+As we created the index as `endpoint`, I mentioned the index as endpoint.
+If you named it anything else, change it accordingly.
+Now, copy and paste it into the new `input.conf` file you created in the directory above.

-Configure the SplunkForwarder Service to run as Local System Account.
+Configure the Splunk Forwarder service to run as the Local System Account.

 ![image](https://github.com/user-attachments/assets/cc4427d9-9a77-42a6-999e-8fa6e38aa588)

-Now stop and start the SplunkForwarder Service in the Windows Server.
+Now stop and start the Splunk Forwarder service on the Windows server.

 ![image](https://github.com/user-attachments/assets/65fdb705-40c4-4de6-9f18-5ce8cf1b20d6)

-Everytime you make any changes to the SplunkForwarder, Make sure you restart the SplunkForwader service then only the changes will be reflected on the Splunk Server.
+Every time you make any changes to the Splunk Forwarder, make sure to restart the Splunk Forwarder service so that the changes are reflected on the Splunk server.

 #### Enable RDP

-Go to This PC > Properties > Advanced System Settings
+Go to This PC > Properties > Advanced System Settings.

 ![image](https://github.com/user-attachments/assets/f17c469b-3e11-49d8-818d-3b4a2090151f)